For daily wit & wisdom, sign up for the Almanac newsletter.

 Sure, we all know that what we eat is important for our physical health.
 But can what we eat also affect how we feel?
-Let's explore better eating can help us feel better—less anxiety, stress, and depression.
+Let’s explore how eating better can help us feel better—with less anxiety, stress, and depression.

 Interestingly, there’s a whole new field dedicated to this question: “Nutritional psychiatrists” counsel patients on how better eating may help lead to better mental health.

 Specifically, Nutritional Psychiatry aims to provide “a comprehensive, cohesive, and scientifically rigorous evidence base to support a shift in thinking around the role of diet and nutrition in mental health.”

 But what exactly does it mean to feel better?
 What are you seeking?
 Relief from chronic anxiety or depression?
 Happiness, sharper thinking, more energy, improved sleep?
 Emotional resilience, increased ability to stand up for yourself?
 Help recovering from substance abuse or an eating disorder?
 Managing PTSD?
 Protecting an aging brain from dementia?

 And there are so many types of health—mental health, emotional health, cognitive health, etc. To make it simpler, I’ll group it all under “psychological health.”

 You can find thousands of article and research about all of these topics.
 Yet be careful: Most of these studies fall into the category of what scientists call “observational research.”
 The researchers recruit subjects, ask them to fill out surveys/questionnaires or submit to interviews at various points, then observe what happens over the duration of the study.